-Scholarships range from a few hundred dollars to full tuition.
-This type of funding is generally merit-based and does not have to be repaid.
-Applicants will learn about scholarship opportunities during Interview Days.
+Scholarships range from a few hundred dollars to full tuition and housing.
+This type of funding does not have to be repaid.
+Applicants will learn about scholarship opportunities during their Admissions interview.

-Other types of scholarships may be awarded based on financial need, demographic factors and/or an excellent evaluation by the Admissions Committee.
-About one-third of our entering students receive some type of scholarship.
+Other types of scholarships, including department- and donor-sponsored, may be awarded based on financial need, demographic factors and/or an excellent evaluation by the Admissions Committee.
+About one-half of our entering students receive some type of scholarship.

 We also offer need-based grant funds.
-We’ll consider your eligibility for these based on the information you submit on the FAFSA.
-University Grants in Aid do not have to be repaid.
+We’ll consider your eligibility for these based on the information you submit on the FAFSA and UMMS Financial Aid application.
+Need-based grants do not have to be repaid.

 You can also search for and apply for scholarships offered beyond the University of Michigan.